GET YOUR PATIENTS STARTED WITH SUPPORT

 CONNECT YOUR PATIENTS WITH ONGOING SUPPORT

-Kyowa Kirin Cares partners with you to provide your patients with ongoing support throughout their journeys with CRYSVITA.
-A dedicated Case Manager will be available to:
+Kyowa Kirin Cares provides your patients with ongoing support throughout their journeys with CRYSVITA.

-The information provided by the Case Manager to your patients is for informational purposes only and does not constitute medical advice.
-It is not intended to replace a discussion between you and your patient.
+The information provided by the Case Manager or Clinical Educator to your patients is for informational purposes only and does not constitute medical advice.
+It is not intended to replace a discussion between you and your patients.
 All decisions regarding patient care must be made by a patient’s healthcare provider considering the unique characteristics of each patient.

 FIND IMPORTANT FORMS AND RESOURCES